DmitrySenin/FakeBootstraper/README.md

 Considering this, you will have to add `.paket` to your `.gitignore` and add `paket.dependencies` and `paket.lock` to your repository

 Also if you specify the `-CreatedDraftFsx` parameter then the script also creates a blueprint of a build script with examples of tasks.
+By providing the 'Script' parameter, you can controll the name of that script.